catdude2000/102-Learning-journal/README.md

-# reading-notes
+# Reading Notes
-## 102-Learning journal
+## Learning journal

 My name is Michael Pace.
 I'm devoloping my skills to explore new careers and opportunities.
+This page contains links to all of my notes on class readings.
 Github: https://github.com/catdude2000

  Table of Contents

-### 102 Reading Notes
+### Code 102 Intro to Software Development
 1. [Class One A](discussion.md)
    [Class One B](https://catdude2000.github.io/live102/)
 2. [Class Two](classtwo.md)